 When you apply, you submit a language certificate to prove that you have the necessary language skills.
 You can then improve your language skills further.
 As a rule, you should have reached B2 level in the language of instruction by the start of your studies at the partner university.

 Bachelor’s, Diplom and State Examination students can apply from the third semester onwards, while applications by master’s students are possible from the first semester of study.

 When spending time studying worldwide under a bilateral university partnership, your tuition fees at the partner university will be waived.

 Scholarships are an additional way for you to finance your time abroad as an exchange student:

-- Erasmus+ worldwide grant: In your online application for a place on an exchange programme, you can also indicate Erasmus +107 as a scholarship option.
-Grants are applied for by the International Centre and are linked to the exchange places.
-However, an Erasmus+ 107 grant is only available for a very limited number of Partner Countries.
+- Erasmus+ worldwide grant: In your online application for a place on an exchange programme, you can also indicate Erasmus+ as a scholarship option.
+For these scholarships, special Erasmus+ agreements are concluded with the partner universities.
+An Erasmus+ scholarship is therefore only available for a limited number of partner universities.

 Please note: You apply for a place on an exchange programme during the online application process.
 Provided your application is considered one of the best, you can then be nominated for a PROMOS scholarship or – subject to the respective partnership being supported – for an Erasmus+ worldwide grant.

 The DAAD brochure Mit Stipendium ins Ausland contains information in German about different options for funding a period abroad.